“As soon as he tries to exercise control he loses it.” –Tim Gallwey, The Inner Game of Tennis

 I picked up The Inner Game of Tennis recently after reading Chris Ballard’s SI article about the influence the book has had on Steve Kerr.
 The article unpacks the significant influence Gallwey’s book has had on Kerr as a basketball player, and now as a coach.

 I remember watching Steve Kerr with the Bulls during their championship runs in the 90s.
-He drained 3-ponters reliably during crucial segments of the game.
+He drained 3-pointers reliably during crucial segments of the game.
 Coming off the bench.
 He was clutch.

 The job required incredible poise and steely nerves.